1st December 2017

 From milking cows and collecting eggs, to ploughing fields and harvesting fruit, you’re sure to find yourself busy on a farm in France.
 One of the most popular organisations that specialise in this kind of holiday is WWOOF, World Wide Opportunities on Organic Farms.
 WWOOF provides volunteers with hands-on farming experience in beautiful rural settings, and operate in many different countries.
 As well as improving the environment around you, you’ll come home with a set of valuable skills and lifelong friendships.

 Once you’ve become a WWOOF member, you just need to decide where to volunteer and how long you want to do it for.
 Whether you fancy a few days or a year, you and your host can decide depending on what suits you both best.
 You can work on a farm in France any time of year, but there will be more hosts who need help during the summer months.
 WWOOF hosts are scattered across France, so flight prices will vary depending on where you’re going.
-Many hosts are located in Southern France, and a flight to Marseille in the summer months will cost on average about £40.00 each way from London.

 Video sourced from Les Costils